Rob Scott (businessman)

-Robert "Rob" Geoffrey Scott (born 5 August 1969) is an Australian businessman and former national champion and national representative rower.
+Robert Geoffrey Scott (born 5 August 1969) is an Australian businessman and former national champion and national representative rower.
 Since 2017 he has been Managing Director and Chief Executive of Wesfarmers, the Perth-headquartered publicly listed industrial and retail conglomerate, which in 2016 was Australia's largest company by revenue and Australia's largest employer.
 As a sweep-oared heavyweight rower Scott was a national champion, an eight-time crewman in West Australian King's Cup eights and a four-time Australian representative at World Rowing Championships.
 He is a dual Olympian oarsman who won a silver medal in a coxless pair at the 1996 Atlanta Olympics.

 Early life and education

 Scott was born in Perth, Western Australia in 1969.
 His parents were teachers and he spent time in Kalgoorlie and Dumbleyung before completing his schooling at the public co-educational high school Rossmoyne Senior High School in Perth where he was introduced to rowing.

 He commenced tertiary studies at the University of Western Australia and after accepting a rowing scholarship to the Australian Institute of Sport completed his Bachelor of Commerce at the Australian National University in Canberra.
 He holds a Master of Applied Finance degree from Macquarie University and has a Graduate Diploma in Applied Finance and Investments.
 He is a qualified chartered accountant, and has attended a six-week Advanced Management Program at Harvard Business School.